 5) Try Not to Style Your Dreadlocks Tightly

 Dreadlocking defies the natural curl/kink of afro hair so pulling your dreads through various styling techniques exasperates hair loss.
 Repetitive and sustained pulling of your hair causes tension around your hair follicles which can cause hair loss and inflammation.
 ProTress Essential Scalp Therapy Energising Shampoo and Lotion will purify your scalp and restore hair growth by revitalising your hair follicles.

 Gently wrapping your hair in a silk head scarf can prevent hair breakage caused by pillow friction as you sleep, which can cause your edges to fall out / recede.

 A good loctician is an important factor in avoiding hair loss whilst ‘dread’, this is because there are 5 techniques that can be used to create and maintain your dreadlocks.
 The technique employed depends on the texture of your hair, your hair length, the type of dreads you want and the lifestyle you lead.
 The loctician you choose should be aware of the various dreadlock techniques as well as being knowledgeable about how to care for your dreadlocks to maintain healthy ‘dreads’, preventing hair loss / breakage

 A Note Of Caution

 If your hair loss condition is quite severe, you might want to consider growing the dreadlocks out and wearing your hair in a natural style to avoid further or permanent hair loss and scalp damage and seek treatment like ProTress to restore hair growth and prevent further hair loss.
+Click here to find out how to make the transition to natural hair, avoiding further hair breakage.
 Below are just a few of the before and after pictures from satisfied ProTress customers.